Peripheral

 • APPLICATIONS

-Catheter Components – Zeus manufactures nearly all of the components necessary for catheter design and use from support mandrels, polymer braiding for enhanced strength, jacketing material, and liner and covering material.
+Catheter Components – Zeus manufactures nearly all of the components necessary for catheter design and construction, from support mandrels, liners, reinforcement, jacketing material, and fusing sleeves.
 Our components allow catheters to retain the preferred qualities such as torquability, distal end deflectability, pushability, and kink resistance.
-Zeus catheter components can be customized to provide maximum ease of use to insure your interventional devices travel smoothly to their destinations within the body.

-Implantable Vascular (Prosthetic) Grafts – For blood vessels that have become damaged or occluded, it may become necessary to replace or bypass such vessels.
+Implantable Vascular (Prosthetic) Grafts – When blood vessels become damaged or occluded, replacing or bypassing them may become necessary.
 Vascular prosthetics have now become an option when harvesting patient blood vessels is not possible.
-Zeus makes implantable devices which are both biocompatible and provide extreme lubriciousness.
+Zeus makes implantable devices that are both biocompatible and provide extreme lubriciousness.

 Introducer Sheaths – These devices provide the means for getting your intervention where it is needed.
-For catheter and instrument introduction, our sheath construction components (including peel-away heat shrink and conventional tubing) provide lubricity and flexibility while maintaining small diameter size preferred for these devices.
+For catheter and instrument introduction, our sheath construction components (including peel-away heat shrink and conventional tubing) provide lubricity and flexibility and can be combined with value-added services such as radiopaque additives, drawdowns, and tapering.

 Stent Encapsulation – Zeus provides cutting-edge and highly customizable technologies as cover materials for a broad range of stent graft types and geometries.

-Wound Closure / Sutures – We offer monofilament and membranous polymer products which can be tailored to specific wound closure types.
-Our Aeos™ ePTFE suture monofilament, for example, can be swaged onto needles up to a 1:1 ratio and is available in bulk to create your own suture lines.
-These high-tensile products are breathable and provide excellent scaffolding material for tissue growth leading to faster recoveries.
+Wound Closure / Sutures – Zeus offers monofilament and drawn fiber products that can be tailored to varied wound closure types.
+Our Aeos™ ePTFE suture monofilament, as an example, can be swaged onto needles up to a 1:1 ratio and is available in bulk to create your own suture lines.
+These high-tensile Aeos™ ePTFE products are breathable and provide excellent scaffolding material for tissue growth and faster recoveries.

 • PRODUCTS

 Customized Tubing – We offer a wide range of fluoropolymers and specialized plastics with a history of success in medical device applications.
-For your catheter and other tubing needs, we can provide custom etching, flaring, tipping, and prototype sampling with quick turnaround and complete technical support.
+Depending on your needs, we can provide custom etching, flaring, tipping, and prototype sampling with quick turnaround and complete technical support.

 Membranes – Our Aeos™ ePTFE is composed of a number of solid nodes that are interconnected by a matrix of very thin fibrils.
 Manipulation of these nodes creates a porous and breathable material with unique physical properties suitable for implantation.

-Multi-lumen Catheter Tubing – This tubing creates multiple passages through which multiple treatments or instruments can to directed towards the treatment site.
-These tubings are made with tight tolerances, unsurpassed capabilities, and superior quality standards.
-We can provide multi-lumen tubing with numerous specially customized passages in PFA, FEP, and our expanded PTFE (Aeos™ ePTFE).
+Multi-lumen Tubing – This tubing creates multiple passages through which several simultaneous treatments or instruments can be directed toward the treatment site.
+Available in a variety of resins, these products are made with tight tolerances, unsurpassed capabilities, and superior quality standards.

-Processing / Support Mandrels – A building block for catheter construction, this polymer core provides the central arbor around which catheters are made and support the desired interior diameter (ID) of the catheter tubing.
+Processing / Support Mandrels – A building block for catheter construction, this polymer core provides the central arbor around which the catheter is made and supports the desired ID.
 After construction, the mandrel is removed to produce the final ID.
-Our catheter fluoropolymer components are highly lubricious which makes them ideal for use as mandrels with easy removal.
+Our catheter components are highly lubricious and are ideal for use as mandrels with easy removal; these are available in PEEK and PTFE.

 • MATERIALS

-Biomaterials – The emergence of biomaterials, substances or materials that can safely interact with the body, has become a driving force in medical innovation.
-Bioabsorbables are especially developed for medical applications to provide an alternative to traditional polymers and metal components.
-Recognizing this need, Zeus has expanded our capabilities in multiple areas to develop the most advanced biomaterials in the industry.
+Biomaterials – The emergence of biomaterials, substances or materials that can exist in the body, has become a driving force in medical innovation.
+Bioabsorbables are especially suitable for medical applications and provide an alternative to traditional polymers and metal components because they can be absorbed by the body.
+Recognizing this industry need, Zeus has expanded our capabilities in multiple areas to develop the most advanced biomaterials in the industry.

 ETFE – A copolymer of ethylene and tetrafluoroethylene, ETFE tubing affords excellent resistance to impact, abrasion, and stress cracking.
-ETFE possesses superior toughness, stiffness, and durability all while being chemically inert.
-The material can be extruded in multiple forms including flexible convoluted tubing.
-ETFE can operate in temperatures ranging from -238 °F (-150 °C) to 298 °F (148 °C), has low water absorption, and performs well with ETO, autoclave, and gamma sterilizations.
+ETFE possesses superior toughness, stiffness, and durability, all while being chemically inert.
+The material can be extruded in multiple forms, including flexible convoluted tubing.

-FEP – Fluorinated ethylene propylene, or FEP, is a melt-processable fluoropolymer which allows for long, continuous lengths and has several distinct advantages over PTFE.
-Applications where FEP tubing is preferred require more optical clarity and flexibility.
+FEP – Fluorinated ethylene propylene, or FEP, is a melt-processable fluoropolymer that allows for long, continuous lengths and has several distinct advantages over PTFE.
+FEP is a preferred choice when optical clarity is vital while still maintaining flexibility.
 In heat shrinkable form, FEP has a lower recovery temperature than PTFE, and FEP can be used to reflow softer underlying materials such as Pebax® for catheter jackets.
-This chemically inert material has low gas permeability, possesses an excellent UV transmission rating and dielectric strength; and is gamma, ETO, e-beam, and autoclave sterilizable.
-FEP can operate in sustained temperatures from -328 °F (-200 °C) to 399 °F (204°C).
+This chemically inert material has low gas permeability and possesses an excellent UV transmission rating and dielectric strength.
+FEP is also gamma, ETO, e-beam, and autoclave sterilizable.

-LCP – Liquid crystal polymer, or LCP, is a thermoplastic resin which exhibits unique properties.
-This material has a host of desirable traits including exceptional mechanical strength, heat tolerance for autoclaving, and chemical inertness.
-Through Zeus’ innovative proprietary processing, we have developed an LCP monofilament fiber for use as catheter braiding.
-This material possesses excellent tensile strength and surpasses many similar monofilaments such as nylon, polyethylene naphthalate (PEN), and even polyether ether ketone (PEEK) in terms of stiffness.
+LCP – Liquid crystal polymers, or LCPs, are thermoplastic resins that exhibit unique properties.
+These materials have a host of desirable traits, including exceptional mechanical strength, heat tolerance for autoclaving, and chemical inertness.
+Through Zeus’ proprietary processing, we have developed an LCP monofilament fiber for use as catheter braiding.
+This material possesses excellent tensile strength and surpasses many similar monofilaments, such as nylon, polyethylene naphthalate (PEN), and even polyether ether ketone (PEEK) in terms of stiffness.
 Most importantly, however, LCP monofilament used as catheter braiding results in a device that is fully compatible with magnetic resonance imaging (MRI) procedures.

-PEEK – Polyether ether ketone, or PEEK, is a high performance fluoropolymer with excellent heat endurance and one of the highest strength-to-weight ratios of any thermoplastic.
+PEEK – Polyether ether ketone (PEEK) is a high-performance polymer that has excellent heat endurance and one of the highest strength-to-weight ratios of any thermoplastic.
 PEEK products are used in a variety of medical applications due to their columnar stiffness and torsional strength in very thin walls.
-PEEK can be sourced with IDs as small as 0.002″ (0.051 mm) and walls as thin as 0.0015″ (0.0381 mm) nominal.
-PEEK Drawn Fiber is an alternative option for braiding in catheters where metal may not be preferable (such as MRI, etc.).
-PEEK can likewise be used as an alternative to other materials such as glass.
-PEEK tubing is lightweight and able to withstand operating temperatures of 500 ºF (260 ºC).
-PEEK is biocompatible, tolerates high burst pressures, and possesses exceptional torsion stability.
+PEEK tubing can be sourced with ID’s as small as 0.002″ (0.051 mm) and nominal wall thicknesses as low as 0.0015″ (0.0381 mm).
+PEEK drawn fiber is an alternative option for braiding in catheters where metal may not be preferable.
+PEEK is lightweight and is able to withstand operating temperatures of 500 ºF (260 ºC).
+PEEK tolerates high burst pressures and possesses exceptional torsion stability.
 PEEK is also thermoformable and resistant to gamma radiation, wear, and impact.

-PFA – Perfluoroalkoxy, or PFA, possesses excellent lubricity, clarity, flexibility, and chemical resistance making it highly versatile; it can be manufactured in a variety of extruded products including custom sizes, profiles, and multi-lumens.
-PFA is chemically resistant to all common solvents, possesses low gas permeability, and has ultra-low levels of ionic extractables.
+PFA – Perfluoroalkoxy, or PFA, possesses excellent lubricity, clarity, and chemical resistance, making it highly versatile; it can be manufactured in a variety of extruded products, including custom sizes, profiles, and multi-lumens.
+PFA is highly flexible, chemically resistant to all common solvents, possesses low gas permeability, and has ultra-low levels of ionic extractables.
 PFA retains its mechanical strength even at temperatures up to 500 °F (260 °C).
-PFA is flame resistant with a UL 94 rating of V-0; it can also tolerate ETO, e-beam, and autoclave sterilizations making it well-suited to medical applications.
+PFA is highly flame-resistant and can tolerate ETO, e-beam, and autoclave sterilizations, making it well-suited to medical applications.

-PTFE – Polytetrafluoroethylene, or PTFE, is a highly lubricious material and the preferred material in many applications in the medical field.
-This material has the lowest coefficient of friction of any polymer, is biocompatible (USP Class VI approved), and easily tolerates ETO and autoclave sterilizations.
-PTFE’s working temperature range is -328 °F (-200 °C) to 500 °F (260 °C) and can be extruded in precision tolerances.
-This diverse polymer is available in a variety of forms including special profiles, monofilament, and multi-lumen for passing of wire guides, irrigation, steering cables, and more.
+PTFE – Polytetrafluoroethylene, or PTFE, is highly lubricious and is the preferred material in many applications in the medical field.
+This material has the lowest coefficient of friction of any polymer and easily tolerates ETO and autoclave sterilizations.
+PTFE has a working temperature up to 500 °F (260 °C) and can be produced with precision tolerances.
+This diverse polymer is available in a variety of forms, including tubing, special profiles, heat shrink, monofilaments, and multi-lumens.

 Contact Us